carpentries/maintainer-onboarding/_episodes/03-communicate-maintainers.md

 We also highly recommend subscribing to the [Maintainer RFC (request for comments) repository](https://github.com/carpentries/maintainer-RFCs/).
-This repository is the primary platform for asynchronous discussion and feedback from the Maintainer community on issues affecting Maintainers as a whole.
-We try to remember to announce new RFCs on TopicBox and Slack, but staying subscribed here will allow you to see other's comments as they come in.
-To leave your feedback on an existing RFC, go to Issues and leave a comment.
+This repository is the primary platform for discussion and feedback from the Maintainer community on issues affecting Maintainers as a whole.
+We try to remember to announce new RFCs on TopicBox and Slack, but staying subscribed here will allow you to see others' comments as they come in.
+To leave your feedback on an existing RFC, go to [Issues](https://github.com/carpentries/maintainer-RFCs/issues) and leave a comment.
 We also discuss RFCs at monthly Maintainer meetings to allow for a more nuanced back-and-forth conversation.

 ## General Carpentries News